nour-awad/SWAPD-352/README.md

   - Update a book
   - Delete a book

-- **User Management**:
-  - Get all users
-  - Get a user by ID
-  - Add a new user
-  - Update a user
-  - Delete a user

-- **Transaction Management**:
-  - Borrow a book
-  - Return a book
-  - View all transactions

 - **Database Integration** (Optional):
-  - PostgreSQL integration for persistent data storage.
+  - MongoDB integration for persistent data storage.

 ---